 Answers to these questions will give you an overall idea as to what needs to be improved in your workplace to increase safety.
 Think about the first aid kits and additional equipment, First Aiders and easy access to emergency facilities.

-In other words, you need to get closely acquainted with the legal framework for ensuring safe and healthy workplace.
+In other words, you need to get closely acquainted with the legal framework for ensuring a safe and healthy workplace.

 Obtain and Properly Position First Aid Kits